 Key Tip: Shrink the main

+plot.
 (This will give larger lettering and symbols in the plot

 produced, which is usually required for paper illustrations and

-The easiest method is system dependent, though File,
+The easiest method is system dependent, though exporting to a file

 |Selected by default, allowing

-size on printout, clipboard and export to reflect on screen
+character size on printout, clipboard and export to reflect

 ||Select (default) to limit